Kryha/bot-busters/README.md

 > It's normal for the script to take a while to complete.

-If you wish to re-deploy the leaderboard you will have to update its name in the `.env` as well before re-running the deploy script.
+If you wish to re-deploy the leaderboard you will have to update its name in the `.env` before re-running the deploy script.
 Aleo uses program names as identifiers, thus 2 programs with the same name cannot co-exist on the same network.